losandes/hilaryjs/README.md

 ###The after resolve event

 After the module(s) are resolved, the "hilary::after::resolve" event is fired, if a function is registered.
-It accepts the same parameters as the "hilary::before::resolve" event.
+It accepts the same arguments as the "hilary::before::resolve" event.

 ```JavaScript
 hilary.register('hilary::after::resolve', function(container, moduleNameOrDependencies, callback) {